 Curried Beef Bowl with Basmati Rice & Mini Samosas

 |Albacore Tuna with Pearl Couscous, Chermoula Vinaigrette |

 Loved the chermoula!

 In all, I was pleased with Gobble.
-The recipes weren’t mind blowing, but they were good and quick/easy to prepare.
+Most of the recipes weren’t mind blowing, but they were good to really good and quick/easy to prepare.
 I particularly liked their steaks (which don’t have a premium price).
 However, it’s the high price that would keep me from subscribing to Gobble.
 At over $13 per serving this is about the price of takeout, and with takeout I get leftovers (though not meats of the same quality level).
 It seems a particularly low value if you are not eating steak and tuna.
 That said, Gobble does have more variety than what I can get locally through takeout.

 This meal kit was completely forgetable.
 I cooked it.
 I ate it – and despite the fact that it’s only been a couple of weeks, I can’t remember it at all.
 I do remember given the leftover broccolini to the dog (I don’t like broccoli or its derivatives) and she gladly ate it (she eats anything that is not dog food).
 But the chicken?
 The potatoes?
 No idea.
 The sauce looks good, though, and I feel I had a positive impression of it.

 With the rush of the holidays, I’m running very behind on my meal kit reviews – but I haven’t stopped getting them.
 My second week of Gobble, however, was a mistake.
 I somehow had neglected to skip it for the first week of December so I got stuck with 3 kits that I didn’t choose.
 Given that Gobble costs $79 for a 3-kit box, that was a costly mistake.
 Fortunately, I had a $15 credit because of the mistake they made in my previous box, so it made getting this box more “palatable”.